colby-nyce/simdb/README.md

 ### Pipeline Elements

-The following elements are provided by SimDB (other modules might call these "tasks", "filters", or "transforms"):
+The following elements are provided by SimDB (other modules might call these "tasks", "filters", "stages", or "transforms"):

 - Simple I/O function
 - Buffers, circular buffers